glwagner/glwagner.github.io/_pages/about.md

 run, climb, ski, and explore the landscapes of Earth.

 **Long ago**, I grew up in a [Boston suburb][wellesley].
-Later, I studied Aerospace Engineering and worked on on combustion in porous media, space propulsion, and wind energy in Ann Arbor before moving to San Diego to pursue a PhD in 2010.
+Later, I studied Aerospace Engineering, combustion, space propulsion, and wind energy at the University of Michigan before moving to San Diego to pursue a PhD at UCSD in 2010.
-I worked with [Eric Lauga] on locomotion, with [Bill Young] on nonlinear waves, and with both on microorganism mixing.
-I received a PhD from UCSD in May of 2016 for a [dissertation] titled
+I worked with [Eric Lauga] and [Bill Young] on bugs and waves until receiving a PhD for a [dissertation] titled
-[*On the coupled evolution of oceanic internal waves and quasi-geostrophic flow*][proquest].
+[*On the coupled evolution of oceanic internal waves and quasi-geostrophic flow*][proquest] in May 2016.
 Along the way, I fell in love with [running], [climbing], [backcountry skiing], and [surfing].
+I moved to Boston in 2017 for a postdoc with [Raf Ferrari] at [MIT] funded by a [NOAA fellowship][NOAA Climate and Global Change Postdoctoral Fellowship], before joining the [Climate Modeling Alliance] as an MIT research scientist in 2019.
+In 2020, I met Leah.

 ## An abbreviated curriculum vitae ([pdf][CV])

-### Work
+### Jobs

 * since 2019: Research Scientist, Massachusetts Institute of Technology
 * 2016--2018: Postdoctoral Fellow, Massachusetts Institute of Technology
 * 2014--2016: Teaching Assistant and Graduate Research Assistant, University of California, San Diego
 * 2009--2010: Research Engineer, Accio Energy

-### Teaching

-* Fall 2015: Teaching Assistant, Introduction to Mathematical Physics
-* Spring 2015: Teaching Assistant, Introduction to Mathematical Physics
-* Winter 2014: Teaching Assistant, Fluid Dynamics II

 ### Education

 * PhD, University of California, San Diego (2016)
 * MSE, University of Michigan, Ann Arbor (2010)
 * BSE, University of Michigan, Ann Arbor, *Magna Cum Laude* (2009)
+* Wellesley High School (2005)

 ### Awards